georgenizharadze/OpenStreetMap-data-wrangling-and-SQL/README.md

-# OpenStreetMap data wrangling and transfer to SQL
+# OpenStreetMap data wrangling, SQL design and data analysis

 In this project I deal with a large volume of incomplete and messy data.
 I desing and implement a programmatic audit and clean-up, design an relational database schema and transfer the processed data to SQL, where it can be queried and analyzed efficiently.